 Apple Search Ads: Best practices for mobile app marketers

-What is Apple Search Ads?
+What are Apple Search Ads?

 There are two solutions available to marketers: Apple Search Ads Basic and Apple Search Ads Advanced.
 Which one you choose will determine which tools are available to you, with ASA Advanced offering considerably more options to refine your strategy.